-The elected members of the County Council adopted the Climate Action Plan on 14 February 2024.
+The elected members of the County Council are expected to approve and adopt the draft Climate Action Plan In early 2024.

-After the local elections in June 2024 the new Council will be asked to approve a new 'climate proofed' Corporate Plan and to oversee the implementation of the Climate Action Plan.
+After the local elections in June 2024 the new Council will be asked to approve a new "climate proofed" Corporate Plan and to oversee the implementation of the Climate Action Plan.